Skip to content

 Path Description

-fluxion-enrich/src/main/java/.../$httpCall Implementation of the HTTP operator.
+fluxion-connect/src/main/java/.../$httpCall Implementation of the HTTP operator.

-fluxion-enrich/src/main/java/.../$sqlQuery JDBC-backed SQL operator.
+fluxion-connect/src/main/java/.../$sqlQuery JDBC-backed SQL operator.

-fluxion-docs/docs/enrich/operators/httpCall.md Detailed HTTP options with examples.
+https://docs.srotax.com/enrich/operators/httpCall/ Detailed HTTP options with examples.

-fluxion-docs/docs/enrich/operators/sqlQuery.md Detailed SQL options with examples.
+https://docs.srotax.com/enrich/operators/sqlQuery/ Detailed SQL options with examples.

-fluxion-docs/docs/examples/ Pipelines mixing core and enrichment features.
+https://docs.srotax.com/examples/ Pipelines mixing core and enrichment features.

 Run enrichment tests with:

-mvn -pl fluxion-enrich -am test
+mvn -pl fluxion-connect -am test

 This validates HTTP/SQL operators and shared resilience components.